ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 * For Connections that are Established, properties of the path(s) in use.
 These properties can be derived from the local provisioning domain {{RFC7556}}, measurements by the Protocol Stack, or other sources.

+### Notification of excessive retransmissions {#conn-retrans-notify}

+Type:
+: Boolean

+This property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
+When set to true, the effect is twofold:
+The application may receive events in case excessive retransmissions.
+In addition, the transport system considers this as a preference to use transports stacks that can provide this notification.
+This is not a strict requirement.
+If set to false, no notification of excessive retransmissions will be sent and this transport feature is ignored for protocol selection.

+The default is to have this option.

+### Retransmission threshold before excessive retransmission notification {#conn-excss-retransmit}

+Type:
+: Integer

+This property specifies after how many retransmissions to inform the application about "Excessive Retransmissions".

+### Notification of ICMP soft error message arrival {#conn-soft-error}

+Type:
+: Boolean

+This property specifies whether an application considers it useful to be informed when an ICMP error message arrives that does not force termination of a connection.
+When set to true, received ICMP errors will be available as SoftErrors.
+Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
+Setting this option also implies a preference to prefer transports stacks that can provide this notification.
+If not set, no events will be sent for ICMP soft error message and this transport feature is ignored for protocol selection.

+This property applies to Connections and Connection Groups.
+The default is not to have this option.

+### Required minimum coverage of the checksum for receiving {#conn-recv-checksum}

+Type:
+: Integer

+This property specifies the part of the received data that needs to be covered by a checksum.
+It is given in Bytes.
+A value of 0 means that no checksum is required, and a special value (e.g., -1) indicates full checksum coverage.

+### Niceness (Connection) {#conn-niceness}

+Type:
+: Integer

+This Property is a non-negative integer representing the relative inverse priority of this Connection relative to other Connections in the same Connection Group.
+It has no effect on Connections not part of a Connection Group.
+As noted in {{groups}}, this property is not entangled when Connections are cloned.

+### Timeout for aborting Connection {#conn-timeout}

+Type:
+: Integer

+This property specifies how long to wait before aborting a Connection during establishment, or before deciding that a Connection has failed after establishment.
+It is given in seconds.

+### Connection group transmission scheduler {#conn-scheduler}

+Type:
+: Enum

+This property specifies which scheduler should be used among Connections within a Connection Group, see {{groups}}.
+The set of schedulers can be taken from {{I-D.ietf-tsvwg-sctp-ndata}}.

+### Maximum message size concurrent with Connection establishment {#size-idempotent}

+Type:
+: Integer (read only)

+This property represents the maximum Message size that can be sent before or during Connection establishment, see also {{msg-idempotent}}.
+It is given in Bytes.

+### Maximum Message size before fragmentation or segmentation {#conn-max-msg-notfrag}

+Type:
+: Integer (read only)

+This property, if applicable, represents the maximum Message size that can be sent without incurring network-layer fragmentation or transport layer segmentation at the sender.

+### Maximum Message size on send {#conn-max-msg-send}

+Type:
+: Integer (read only)

+This property represents the maximum Message size that can be sent.

+### Maximum Message size on receive {#conn-max-msg-recv}

+Type:
+: Integer (read only)

+This numeric property represents the maximum Message size that can be received.

+## Soft Errors

 Slightly different from "querying", a SoftError Event can also occur, informing the application about the receipt of an ICMP error